 Monitor Linux load average

 You can use DownNotifier to monitor the load average.
-The code example below reports the load average to DownNotitier every 15 minutes.
-After putting the script on your server, setting the correct API key and adding it to the cron DownNotifier sends an e-mail about the newly added metric.
+The code example below reports the load average to DownNotifier every 15 minutes.
+After placing the script on your server, setting the correct API key, and adding it to the cron jobs, DownNotifier will send an e-mail about the newly added metric.
 Use the link in the e-mail or log in to your DownNotifier.com account to manage the metric and add alerts.

 Get an alert with high load average

 We recommend setting a “Value is above” alert and the set a longer period, to avoid alerts with a very temporary overload.
-You can for example choose for:
+For example, you can choose:

-• Value is above 1 (multiply it by your number of cores) in the last 15 minutes
+• Value is above 1 (multiply by your number of cores) in the last 15 minutes

-• Value is above 0.5 (multiply it by your number of cores) in the last 8 hours
+• Value is above 0.5 (multiply by your number of cores) in the last 8 hours

 When is the load average too high?

-In general, a lot more than 1 per core means the system is overloaded.
+In general, a load average significantly higher than 1 per core indicates that the system is overloaded.
 So for example a single core system should have a load under 1, an 8 core system should have a load under 8.
-Use the “nproc” command to see the number of cores.
+Use the 'nproc' command to determine the number of cores.

 Get an alert when the server does not report

-We recommend setting an (additional) alert to get alerted when the server does not report for a longer period (for example 1 hour).
-This way you get noticed when there is a problem with the script or the cron daemon.
-You can use a “Not updated / inactive” alert for this.
+We recommend setting an additional alert to receive notifications when the server does not report for a longer period (for example 1 hour).
+This way, you will be notified in case of any issues with the script or the cron daemon.
+You can use a 'Not updated / inactive' alert for this.